Spinal Cord Injury

 Symptoms and Long-term Effects of Spinal Cord Injuries

 A spinal cord injury, if untreated, can decay in a rapid manner and result in severe and sometimes indefinite injuries.
 Being educated on the symptoms of spinal cord injuries, in order to obtain the early and proper attention these injuries demand is vital to the health of the victim.
 The following are symptoms that may demand immediate attention to determine if a spinal cord injury is present:

 - Numbness or tingling sensation in areas of the body

 - Loss of bowel or bladder control

-In particular cases, permanent damage can be the consequence of trauma to the spinal cord.
-Often, victims endure partial or full paralysis; which leads to paraplegia or quadriplegia.
+In some cases, permanent damage can be the consequence of trauma to the spinal cord.
+In many cases, victims endure partial or full paralysis; which leads to paraplegia or quadriplegia.
 Paraplegia occurs when trauma affects the lower vertebrae of the spinal column, resulting in the paralysis of the lower limbs.
 Quadriplegia is the paralysis of all four limbs, which may be the effect of trauma to the upper vertebrae of the spinal column.